Retail Fraud and Shoplifting Defense

 One of the most common questions that are asked during consultations with potential clients in retail fraud cases is whether the client will have to serve jail time.
 The answer to that question is complex and dependent upon several factors.
 The retail fraud criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. can almost always help their clients avoid any jail or prison time in retail fraud cases.
 In the overwhelming majority of cases, we keep our clients out of jail.

 Arraignment for a Retail Fraud Charge

 Most people charged with retail fraud receive a ticket upon being released from police custody.
-Most tickets direct the defendant to appear for an arraignment within 10 or 14 days.
+Most tickets direct the defendant to appear for arraignment within 10 or 14 days.
 You do not want to go to the arraignment without a lawyer!
-In most cases, the defense team with LEWIS & DICKSTEIN, P.L.L.C. can take care of the arraignment without the client and save you an unnecessary and unpleasant trip to court.
+In most cases, our attorneys can take care of the arraignment without the client, saving him or her an unnecessary and unpleasant trip to court.

 Call us, and we will find a way to help you.

 If you or a loved one is accused of committing a retail fraud, call us for a free consultation and confidential case evaluation.
 We are never judgmental, and we treat all of our clients with respect.
 The team approach used by LEWIS & DICKSTEIN, P.L.L.C., involving the collaboration and coordination of a team of highly experienced defense lawyers, routinely achieves extraordinary results.
 When the stakes are high, and there is no room for errors or false promises, we are prepared to defend and protect you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.